Understanding the .bss Segment in C Programming

 The

-segment will contain the initialized values of the arraya
+.datasegment will contain the initialized values of the arraya.The

 What to Understand: